risingwavelabs/risingwave/CONTRIBUTING.md

 - `perf`: A code change that improves performance
 - `test`: Adding missing tests or correcting existing tests
 - `build`: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
-- `ci`: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+- `ci`: Changes to RisingWave CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
 - `chore`: Other changes that don't modify src or test files
 - `revert`: Reverts a previous commit